DroneMesh/USB_PPM/README.md

 The Left joytsitck

 Useful Note:
-The pitch axis is inverted when you map defualt however I have inverted it to make it work lik a normal RC transmitter
+The pitch axis is inverted when you map defualt however I have inverted it to make it work like a normal RC transmitter

-Notice the last 2 numbers in the funtion this is how to invert it you will not need by defaul this should work in AETR Mode
+Notice the last 2 numbers in the map funtion, this is how we invert it..

 This is Roll Axis
  ppm[0] = map(PS3.getAnalogHat(RightHatX), 0 , 255, 1000, 2000);

 This is Pitch Axis
  ppm[1] = map(PS3.getAnalogHat(RightHatY), 0 , 255, 2000, 1000);

 Ch1 A (Roll ) ==ppm[0]